Gemstone and Natural Stone Library

 Its Zodiac is Venus and Neptune.
 It is the modern birthstone for the Month of December.
 It is the stone of Sagittarius, Pisces, Scorpio and Aquarius.

-The healing properties of the gemstone described here have been compiled from various sources.
+Please note the crystal meaning or healing properties of the gemstone described here have been compiled from various sources.
 Some of them are legends and lore surrounding this stone's mystical and healing properties.
 Many of them are traditional uses of this gemstone.
-No claims have been made about the suitability of this stone for healing or for curing diseases.
-We do not make any medical claim for these gemstones.
-This is not medical advice.
-You may consult a qualified professional to do that.
+No claims have been made about the suitability of this stone to treat medical conditions.
+See a doctor or licensed medical practitioner for all health issues.
+Lorna Gemstone Jewelry does not guarantee the validity of any of these statements.
 The information here is provided to allow the informed user to make their own decision.